 Because bees are poor swimmers, homeowners should take advantage of this flaw.
 Turbulent water indicates danger, discouraging bees from landing.
 Turning on the pool jets will cause ripples in the water’s surface, prompting a bee to flee.

 This isn’t only for pool owners, but because mothballs have an awful odor, they’re unlikely to be a preferred repellant option.
-Mothballs should be placed in a beautiful fabric bag or pantyhose and hung near the pool.
+So instead, Mothballs should be placed in a beautiful fabric bag or pantyhose and hung near the pool.
 This will be an efficient bee repellent, and the compounds in the water will conceal the aroma for people.

 16. Non-natural ways to get rid of bees